delapuente/ya/README.md

 });
 ```

-Lots of execution examples can be found inside the [`test/spec/ya.js`](https://raw.githubusercontent.com/lodr/ya/master/test/spec/ya.js) file.
+Some execution examples can be found inside the [`test/spec/ya.js`](https://raw.githubusercontent.com/lodr/ya/master/test/spec/ya.js) file.
 As the library is growing in maturity, please feel free to open issues on GitHub if you consider the behaviour is not the expected (I'm not a _go guru_ so any feedback is welcome).

+More examples can be found inside [`examples/`](https://github.com/lodr/ya/tree/master/examples) folder.
+Explore the [dinning philosophers problem](http://rawgit.com/lodr/ya/master/examples/dinning-philosophers.html) (open the console in a Firefox to see the logs) solved with ya!

 ## Documentation